chaserobertson/chaserobertson.github.io/_posts/2022-05-06-decision-tree.md

 ---
 layout: post
 title:  "Decision Tree Practice"
-tags: machine-learning decision-tree
+tags: python sklearn machine-learning decision-tree
-categories: machine-learning
+categories:
+    - Machine Learning
 ---

 In this post, I compare 3 decision tree models pruned with different techniques.
 Analysis is conducted using 3 separate datasets to show how tree depth interacts with the dimensions of the dataset.